yukti-singhal/Recipes/README.md

-This is a Next.js recipes' page which shows different types of recipes and is made using DummyJSON.
+This is a Next.js recipes' page which shows different types of recipes using DummyJSON.

 ## Getting Started